TROVE + THE FUTURE of NEWS

 • Political Campaigns and Lobbying firms saw Trove as a way to monitor constituents.
 Parsing local news by zip codes during election cycles allowed them to track voter sentiment.

-• For News Junkies, iCurrent’s algorithms and smart technology made it easy to curate a trove based on location, the topics, and categories you defined.
+• For News Junkies, iCurrent’s algorithms and smart technology made it easy to curate a trove based on location, the topics, and the categories you defined.

 RESULTS: WEB APP